tkozuch/AudioSlicer/staticfiles/readme.txt

-This folder is for collecting staticfiles while deploying to heroku.
+Folder for collecting staticfiles while deploying to heroku.